misalolupraveenkumar-dev/JenkinsConfiguration/README.md

 # JenkinsConfiguration

-Configuring the jenkins with git!!!
+Configuring the Jenkins with git!!!

-This is origin branch README.md file!!!
+This is the origin branch README.md file!!!